erikaduan/aws_notes/chapters/iam_roles_and_access_policies.md

 Step 2: [Create admin user group and an admin access policy](#create-an-admin-iam-user-group-and-an-admin-access-policy)
 Step 3: [Create non-admin user groups and non-admin access policies](#create-non-admin-iam-user-groups-and-their-access-policies)

+# Change log
+**2023/01/03**: Creating S3 buckets and S3 bucket policies is only enabled via the global region.
+Access to `s3:` actions has now been enabled for the `us-east-1` region across all access policies.

 # Create AWS root user account
 When you create a free tier personal AWS account, you need to first create a [root user account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) which should only be used to: